saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 What is enclosed in the rpc tag will translate to `get_ospf_neighbor_information(extensive=True)` in our Python script.

-To figure out what data to extract from the return output, we issue the ` show ospf neighbor extensive |display xml` command:
+To figure out what data to extract from the return output, we issue the ` show ospf neighbor extensive |display xml` command (output shortened to keep it readable):

 ```xml
 said@ar01.ams> show ospf neighbor extensive |display xml